Dealing With Lateness

 Sometimes people use lateness, especially when arriving at meetings, to show that they’re more important or more powerful than everyone else.
 Waiting for someone is a subtle form of deference and respect for that person, and making others wait can give that person’s ego a boost.

 People may also use lateness to prove that they’re busier than the rest of the team.
-They’re so busy doing all of their work that they can’t possibly show up on time!
+They’re so busy doing all of the work that they can’t possibly show up on time!

 3. Anxiety or Avoidance